-Although treatment is available, it's best to prevent periodontal issues to before they start.
+Although treatment is available, it’s best to prevent periodontal issues to before they start.
 Flossing is one of the best ways to do this.
-Drs.
-Byron W. Wall and Audra Martinez explain the importance of flossing during patient consultations at their practice in Albuquerque, NM.
-Today, we'll take a brief look at the importance of flossing and why you should add flossing to your daily oral hygiene routine.
+Our team explains the importance of flossing during patient consultations at their practice in Albuquerque, NM.
+Today, we’ll take a brief look at the importance of flossing and why you should add flossing to your daily oral hygiene routine.

 Flossing Removes Harmful Plaque

 Plaque is a sticky film made of food remnants and bacteria that builds up on the teeth.
 This material is a leading cause of tooth decay and gum disease.
 When plaque is left on the teeth, it can harden into tartar.
 As plaque and tartar collect at the gum line, they can lodge between the gums, creating a gap, or “pocket,” between the teeth and gums.
 Once a periodontal pocket forms, more plaque and tartar will collect within the pocket, exposing the structures below the gum line to tooth decay and infection.